alxblzd/website-portfolio/README.md

 - A parts for making Tutorials, != Wiki pages
 - a Projects sections to describe something more complex than a Tutorial
 - Useful links of others website, sort of resources
-- Pages about me to act as a Portfolio
+- Pages about me, act as a Portfolio

 ## What Is available ?
 - Responsive on some pages